jayteealao/Tartlet/README.md

 ## Mock a ViewModel for testing

-Wrap the ViewModel methods in an interface.
+Make ViewModel methods an interface and replace them with mocks during testing.

 ```kt
 interface CounterStoreContract : StoreContract<CounterState, Nothing> {